All Episodes

 What's the difference?

-If it wasn't for O'Connor, people in wheelchairs would have to crawl upstairs, like Ted Kennedy has to do every day after happy hour.
+If it wasn't for O'Connor, people in wheelchairs would have to crawl upstairs like Ted Kennedy has to do every day after happy hour.

-Didn't Bill Clinton execute a middle Ricky Ray Rector.
+Didn't Bill Clinton execute Ricky Ray Rechter?

-In the middle of the 92 presidential campaign, Bill Clinton flew back, and Sandra Day O'Connor was the chief justice or was a justice then.
+In the middle of the 92 presidential campaign, Bill Clinton flew back.

-Ricky Ray Rector, they offered him his last meal, and he whatever it was in a piece of pie.
+In fact, you know what, Ricky Ray Rector, they offered him his last meal and whatever it was and a piece of pie.

-And he put the pie piece of pie aside.
+And he put the pie, piece of pie aside.

 He saved the piece of pie for when he came back from the electric chair.

-So they they they you know, the pie uh did not get eaten because he didn't come back from the electric chair, uh few people ever have, uh, unless it's old Sparky down in Florida.
+So the pie did not get eaten because he didn't come back from the electric chair.

 So I don't know what he's talking about here.